ningrui-li/nonlinear_acoustic/comparisons/focus30mm/B_compare/README.md

 The location of maximum intensity for the β = 0 sim was at 0.00 cm in elevation position, 0.00 cm in lateral position, and 3.20 cm in depth position.

+The location of maximum intensity for the β = 3.5 sim was at 0.00 cm in elevation position, 0.00 cm in lateral position, and 3.25 cm in depth position, so both intensity fields had the same max intensity location.

-The location of maximum intensity for the β = 3.5 sim was at 0.00 cm in elevation position, 0.00 cm in lateral position, and 3.20 cm in depth position, so both intensity fields had the same max intensity location.
+The location of maximum intensity for the β = 3.5 sim was at 0.00 cm in elevation position, 0.00 cm in lateral position, and 3.25 cm in depth position, so both intensity fields had the same max intensity location.

 ### Center Trace Plot
 The center trace plot for the two sims can be seen below.